 The 2000 salary for Mr. O'Connell, the Company's president and chief executive officer, was determined principally from the terms of the amended and restated retention and non-competition agreement with the Company dated August 1, 2000.
 The Compensation Committee and Board of Directors increased the base salary of \$245,000 to \$285,000 effective August 1, 2000, concurrent with Mr. O'Connell assuming the roles of president and chief executive officer.
 Based on Mr. O'Connell's position with the Company, the Compensation Committee and Board of Directors also approved the grant to Mr. O'Connell of stock options to acquire an aggregate of 175,000 shares of Common Stock.
 150,000 options were issued in 2000 and the remaining 25,000 were issued in 2001.
 As of March 14, 2001, Mr. O'Connell held presently exercisable stock options to purchase 432,397 shares, 20,000 shares of restricted stock, and including options and restricted stock awards, beneficially owns as of that date 461,104 shares of the Company's Common Stock.
-Mr. O'Connell's base salary and stock grants were based on competitive compensation levels for comparable companies in the region, his performance in his prior leadership role in the Company.
+Mr. O'Connell's base salary and stock grants were based on competitive compensation levels for comparable companies in the region, his performance in his prior leadership role in the Company and his contributions in refocusing the strategic direction of the Company.